AdityaS1426/DebugDataBandits/README.md

 Press 3 - Get Balance

-## To find Atharva's Code, go to gradingattendancesystem branch.
+## To find Atharva's Code and instructions, go to gradingsystemandattendance branch.